Corey Bailey

 Anti-Skate

-Tonearm causes the stylus, and subsequently the entire Tonearm, to drift toward
+Tonearm causes the stylus, and subsequently the entire tonearm, to drift toward

-On some turntables, the Anti-Skate adjustment is fixed.
-Some turntables use a
+skate adjustment is fixed.
+Some turntables use a balance weight connected to a

-apply more pressure to one side of the groove wall which can adversely affect
+to apply more pressure to one side of the groove wall which can adversely affect

 record wear and in extreme situations, affect the fidelity of playback.